michaelgpearce/resume/README.md

 ### Feb 2007 - Dec 2009, Senior Software Engineer, CafePress.com, Foster City, CA.

-CafePress is the leading e-commerce destination for creating custom on- demand products.
+CafePress is the leading e-commerce destination for creating custom on-demand products.

 * Responsible for creating a Ruby/Rails website to expand company offerings into a new market.
 Initially working at Pivotal Labs, the team was set up to be extremely agile with an emphasis on pair programming, test driven development, continuous integration, and weekly deployments.
 Defined APIs for internal web services and for Flash application integration.
 Mentored junior developers.